Raasec/Raasec/README.md

   I'm Rasec, a tech enthusiast from Portugal.
 Currently, I'm a student on a journey to expand my knowledge in web and software development.
 Here's a bit more about me:
   <br><br>
   - 🌱 I’m learning currently learning JavaScript. <br>
-  - 🎮 In my free time, I enjoy playing games such as Dark Souls.  <br>
+  - 🎮 In my free time, I enjoy playing games and listening to some music.  <br>
-  - 💡 I love building whatever comes to mind, from web tools to wacky creative experiments.  <br>
+  - 💡 I love building whatever comes to mind, from web tools to some other creative experiments.  <br>
   - 🚀 I'm exploring Python, C#, and creating projects for game communities, currently exploring the <a href="https://developer.hypixel.net/">Hypixel API</a>.
 </p>